What to do if your mortgage lender starts court action

 Make a formal complaint if your lender won't talk to you or rejects reasonable proposals to deal with the arrears.

-If your mortgage is unaffordable
+Decide what to do if your mortgage is unaffordable

 It may not be possible to keep your home in the longer term if you: